oss-review-toolkit/ort/docs/config-file-ort-yml.md

 Note that the excluded parts are analyzed and scanned, but are treated differently in the reports ORT generates:

-* The error summary does not show errors in the excluded parts.
+* The issue summary does not show issues in the excluded parts.
 * The excluded parts are grayed out.
 * The reason for the exclusion is shown next to the result.